banderson6979/storefront/README.markdown

     $ rails s

+If active admin is used change the email and password to suit your needs.

 Open <http://localhost:3000> in your browser to see the app running.
 If you have issues getting the app running, [email me](mailto:norbert@takeofflabs.com).